 The Atlantic Ocean provides an awesome and ever-changing backdrop to the towering and rugged cliffs, and spectacular rocky promontories are interspersed with idyllic sandy coves and picturesque fishing villages.

 North Cornwall is exposed to the full force of the Atlantic rollers and on the high plateau above the slate cliffs the sparse trees are shaped by the prevailing wind.
 At intervals the coastline is punctuated by narrow gorges where fast flowing streams lined with broad-leafed woodland cascade into the sea.
 The close-grazed grassland on the clifftops makes for superb undulating walking and expansive views along the coast are a constant feature.

-In spring and early summer the cliffs and the Cornish slate ‘hedges’ are draped in carpets of thrift, sea-squill and campion.
+In spring and early summer the cliffs and the Cornish slate ‘hedges’ are draped in carpets of wild flowers: in particular thrift, sea-squill and campion.
 In high summer valerian, monbretia and foxgloves wave in the breeze.
 A wide variety of seabirds nest on the cliff faces and peregrine falcons can be seen swooping on their prey.

 Richard Bowden / Loop Images